DDSA is a selective, four-week summer bridge program designed to help aspiring, conditionally

 As a Determined Dawg, you will:

-✅ Engage in meaningful discussions on important themes that shape your college experience.
+✅ Engage in meaningful discussion on important themes that shape your college experience.

 MATH 010: Fundamentals of Mathematics